Treatments for a Gray Tongue

-If you notice your tongue has turned gray, make an appointment to see your dentist.
-The dentist can examine your tongue and determine the cause of the gray coloring.
-The treatment for a gray tongue will vary depending on the specific cause.
+If you notice your tongue has turned gray, make an appointment to see your dental professional.
+Your dentist and dental hygienist can examine your tongue and determine the cause of its discoloration.
+Your prescribed treatment, and its length, will all depend on your diagnosis.
+Let's go over each:

-Oral lichen planus may also be treated with surveillance, and the condition can go away on its own.
-If the lesions are uncomfortable or painful, there are some treatments that can provide symptom relief.
-These treatments include corticosteroid mouthwashes, gels or pills.
+You can also treat oral lichen planus with surveillance, and the condition can go away on its own.
+If the lesions are uncomfortable or painful, some treatments, such as corticosteroid mouthwashes and gels, can provide symptom relief.

-If you've been forgetting to brush or floss as often as you should, try to get back in the habit of brushing twice per day and flossing once per day.
-When you brush your teeth, remember to clean your tongue, too.
+If you've been forgetting to brush or floss as often as you should, try to get back in the habit of brushing twice per day and cleaning between your teeth with floss, a water flosser, or another interdental cleaning tool once per day.
+Follow up your oral care routine with a mouthwash to rinse away any remaining bacteria.
+When you brush your teeth, remember to use a soft-bristled brush and take the time to gently clean your tongue, too.

 A gray coating on your tongue can be alarming at first, so it's normal to feel an initial shock of panic!
 We understand this reaction.
 But remember that most causes of tongue discoloration are relatively harmless, especially if treated right away.
 Your main priority should be to see a dental professional for diagnosis, who will discuss with you a planned course of treatment if needed.